-One of the ones we've been working on this week (taken from our virtual program) is germinating seeds and growing seedlings.
+One of the ones we've been working on this week (taken from our Montessori At-Home Program) is germinating seeds and growing seedlings.

 This activity is also a fantastic opportunity to introduce some new vocabulary, with words like seed, germinate, and beanstalk.

 It brings a huge smile to my face to hear my 3-year-old talk about germinating seeds.

 How To Germinate a Bean Seed

 Start by purchasing a package of bean seeds.
 Sugar snap peas or snow peas work really well and can be eaten raw off of the plant, a great experience for your child.